EgorovGroup-UVA/lammps_install/README.md

 ## LAMMPS Installation for MacOS

-The easiest way to download the entirety of this repository and compile LAMMPS would be to follow the steps starting at **Cloning the Repository** which is dependent on you having git installed.
-You can check if you have git by typing:

-`git --version`

-in your terminal.
-If you have it, some output

-`git version x.xx.x`

-should appear.
-If not, follow the procedure listed in **Homebrew and Git Installation** below

-### Homebrew and Git Installation

 The following set of instructions is contingent on you having the MacOS pacakge manager, Homebrew.
 You can check if you have it by typing

 `brew --version`

 in the terminal.
-If nothing comes up, follow the subsequent instructions.
+If nothing comes up, follow the procedure listed in **Homebrew and Git Installation** below.

+### Homebrew and Git Installation

 Install Command Line Tools as a necessary precursor to obtaining Homebrew.
 This can be done by entering